ME-64/yfinhanced/README.rst

-`yfinhanced` - A simple asyncronous wrapper around the public yahoo finance API
+yfinhanced - A simple asyncronous wrapper around the public yahoo finance API
 ===============================================================================

-Other packages either *a)* didn't expose the whole yahoo finance API and its capabilities or *b)* were fully syncronous or threaded. `yfinhanced` solves both of these issues by providing access to all endpoints, and while using pythons modern asyncronous libraries such as `asycnio` and `aiohttp`.
+Other packages either *a)* didn't expose the whole yahoo finance API and its capabilities or *b)* were fully syncronous or threaded. *yfinhanced* solves both of these issues by providing access to all endpoints, and while using pythons modern asyncronous libraries such as *asycnio* and *aiohttp*.

+You can find the full documentation at: `https://www.ME-64.github.io/yfinhanced`

 .. code-block:: python3